Tribute written by Risa Wilkerson, board chair of the Safe Routes Partnership. Click here to read tributes and memorials to Deb.

 Many leaders in the movement paid tribute to Deb earlier this year in a video produced by Mia Birk’s team at Alta Planning + Design that was shown at the National Bike Summit, which she had attended every year.

 And she touched so many others.
 In recent weeks, Deb heard from hundreds of you when Carter Headrick, Director of State and Local Obesity Policy at the American Heart Association, created an email campaign encouraging people to send Deb notes of encouragement.
 Responses flooded in.
 She heard about your personal stories and how she inspired your work and your commitment to health for yourself and your family.
 You described the lasting impression she made on you and the deep commitment your community has made to safer, active streets because of her leadership.
 Over and over she was told, “You’re my hero.”

 As we mourn Deb’s passing, let us also celebrate the legacy of her life.
 And, more than that, let us mirror her passionate and collaborative spirit to keep the momentum going; each of us doing our part to improve our neighborhood, city, county, state, and nation until ALL children are able to be healthy and active, every day, for the rest of their lives.
 As Deb responded to the challenge Mr. Oberstar created, let’s also say, “There is no way I am going to let Deb Hubsmith down.”
 Let’s put our best and most creative energy into making Safe Routes to School, and active communities for all, a success.

-In a final statement to the National Partnership’s staff and board members, Deb said, “I have so much gratitude for all of you.
+In a final statement to the Safe Routes Partnership’s staff and board members, Deb said, “I have so much gratitude for all of you.
 Thank you for growing and diversifying our movement for healthy kids, streets and communities.”